You are on our United Kingdom site

 Reforms using existing powers or other means

-Some reforms can be delivered outside of the Employment Rights Bill using existing powers or other means such as amendments to National Minimum Wages.
+Some reforms are to be delivered outside of the ERA 2025 using existing powers or other means such as amendments to National Minimum Wages.
 The right to switch off was also promised to be introduced via a Code of Practice.
-Although not formally confirmed by the Government, current rumours are that this may be being dropped or pushed significantly down the Government’s agenda.
+Although not formally confirmed by the Government, rumours are that this may have been dropped or pushed significantly down the Government’s agenda.

 Equality (Race and Disability) Bill